 Switzerland produces significantly less electricity in winter than it consumes.
-Therefore, there is a lack of electricity in winter.
-And this fact is likely to intensify significantly in the coming years when large-scale power plants are taken off the grid in Switzerland and abroad.
+So there is a shortage of electricity in winter, which has to be imported.
+And this fact is likely to increase significantly over the next few years as nuclear and coal-fired power plants are taken off the grid at home and abroad.

-During the winter months, the PV systems in Central Switzerland often lie under a blanket of fog - at high altitudes there is much less fog and thus more solar radiation.
-In addition, PV systems like to be cold.
-The efficiency of solar modules is higher at low temperatures.
+Solar panels in the Swiss midlands are often under a blanket of fog during the winter months - at high altitudes there is much less fog and thus more solar radiation.
+In addition, solar panels like it cold.
+The efficiency of solar modules is higher at low temperatures than when it is hot.
 And finally, the sunlight is reflected by the snow cover, which leads to a higher solar power yield.
-In addition, the angle of inclination of the dam is ideal for solar power production in winter.
+This is called the "albedo effect".
+In addition, the angle of inclination of the dam is optimal for solar power production in winter.

 The full operation of AlpinSolar also marks the start of scientific research work by the Snow and Avalanche Institute (SLF) and the EPFL technical university.
 Over a period of four years, empirical values and data on the system will be collected, which can serve as a basis for future systems in the alpine region.
 The testing of different panel types, the comparison of different panel inclination angles on the dam and data on wind and snow loads are also part of the research.